Are you considering the idea of getting a web site built for your business?

 Spreadsheet-Based Editorial Templates

-(Content planning master template created using spreadsheets)
+(Blog content planning template created with spreadsheets)

 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

 - Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.